 Organization: Ukrainian Umbrella Association of Psychotherapists

-Tetiana Kolesnyk is a person-centered psychotherapist in private practice.
+Hanna Moroz is a person-centered psychotherapist in private practice.
 Member of the Person-Centered Therapy Section of the Ukrainian Umbrella Association of Psychotherapists.
-Area of interest is the understanding of humanistic philosophy as a basis for psychotherapeutic work.
+Research interests: psychological factors of migration during the war.

 Title: The challenge of identity in the conditions of war through the eyes of person-centered psychotherapists